leesue630/intro-nail-art/showcase.md

   ## Course Showcase 📸
 ---

-We'll update this page throughout the course to showcase student (and staff) nail art!
-Stay posted :)

-Placeholder Image:
+A page dedicated to student (and staff) nail art excellence and creativity!
+Feel free to email us your nail art images to get added to this highly esteemed showcase 😊!

 {% include figure.html image="/intro-nail-art/assets/showcase/opi_orange_french_tips_suel2.jpg" caption="'Colorful French Tips!' by Sue L. w/ OPI /'Living On the Bula-vard!'" width="300" height="300" %}